Skip to content

 History of Hatfield Forest

-Hatfield Forest is the most complete example of a medieval royal hunting forest surviving today.
-With over 1,000 acres of ancient coppices and wood pasture and a 1,000 years of continuous management, it provides a unique glimpse of how the countryside was shaped in the years following the Norman Conquest.
+Hatfield Forest National Nature Reserve is the most complete surviving example of a medieval royal hunting forest.
+Comprising over 1,000 acres of ancient coppices and wood pasture, which have been continuously managed for over 1,000 years, it provides a unique glimpse of how the countryside was shaped in the centuries following the Norman Conquest.

-Immediately before to the Norman Conquest in 1066, Hatfield Forest was owned by the King of England, Harold.
-It then passed to William after his victory at the Battle of Hastings and is mentioned in the Domesday Book of 1086.
+Hatfield Forest was owned by the King of England, Harold (c.
+1022–66).
+It then passed to William the Conqueror (1028–87) after his victory at the Battle of Hastings and is mentioned in the Domesday Book of 1086, when it supported a population of 61 villagers, 1 freeman, 30 smallholders and 22 ‘servi’ or enslaved people.

-The royal hunting forest was created by Henry I around 1100 and royal hunting rights remained until 1446.
-Most of what we see today is medieval in origin, although the coppicing of the woodland and pollarding of trees were introduced by the Normans.
-These traditional methods of woodland management continue today.
+The royal hunting forest was created by Henry I (1068–1135) around 1100 and royal hunting rights remained in force until 1446.
+Most of what remains today is medieval in origin, in part because the land was never turned to arable farming.
+Coppicing of the woodland and pollarding of trees were techniques introduced by the Normans and these traditional methods of woodland management continue today.

-‘Forest' was defined by the Norman rulers of England as an area where deer were kept for hunting and a special law, Forest Law, was introduced.
-‘Forest' did not mean a forest as we might understand today, with densely planted trees.
-Trees were merely a subsidiary to the main purpose of hunting.
+‘Forest' was defined by the Norman rulers of England as an area legally designated as land reserved for deer hunted by the king and subject to special law.
+‘Forest', therefore, did not just mean an area of densely planted trees as we understand the word to mean today: trees were merely a subsidiary to the main purpose of hunting.

-Fallow deer were introduced from Sicily, also under Norman rule.
+The Normans also introduced fallow deer from Sicily.
 Their DNA can still be found in the Forest's herd today.

 Late medieval period

-Ownership of the Forest passed through a succession of people, including Robert the Bruce, the Dukes of Buckingham, the Rich family, the Parkers and the Turnors.
+A succession of different people and families, including Robert the Bruce (1274–1329), the Dukes of Buckingham, and the Rich, Parker and Turnor families, owned the forest in the next 500 years.
 The local Barrington family, from Hatfield Broad Oak, also held land on the east of the forest.

 Lancelot 'Capability' Brown

-The renowned landscape designer ‘Capability’ Brown provided a plan in 1757 for modifying the original lake by adding long sinuous arms at each end.
-This was only partially implemented, in the form of what is now the Decoy Lake, at the end of the main lake.
+The renowned landscape designer ‘Capability’ Brown produced a plan in 1757 to modify the original lake by adding a long sinuous arm at each of its ends.
+This plan was only partially implemented, and forms what is now the Decoy Lake, at the end of the main lake.

-The Forest was treated by the family as an extension to Hallingbury Place and they would ride out to enjoy picnics and entertainments in the Shell House and by the lake.
+The family considered the Forest an extension of Hallingbury Place, to which they would ride to enjoy picnics and entertainments in the Shell House and by the lake.

 The Victorian era

-Under the benign stewardship of John Archer Houblon, the Forest was drained and protected from conversion to agricultural use – a fate awaiting adjacent forest areas in Hainault and Epping.
-Further exotic trees were planted.
-The fascinating visitors' book in the Shell House describes trips to the Forest in this period by an amazing cross-section of society, rich and poor.
+Under the stewardship of John Archer Houblon (1773–1831), more exotic trees were planted, and the Forest was drained and protected from conversion to agricultural use, a fate which would befall the nearby forests of Hainault and Epping.
+The fascinating visitors' book in the Shell House describes trips to the Forest in this period by an amazing cross-section of society, both rich and poor.

 Bequest to the National Trust